Uarsa/ps_test/README.md

-new testing materials about the Python community will be posted here
+new testing materials about the Python Сommunity will be posted here